As a district heating operator, your energy performance is a key issue for your company.

 Difficult flow applications require close collaboration between the meter manufacturer and the end-user to fully understand the process operating conditions, noise, and vibration of the surrounding machinery.

-The V-Cone® differential pressure flowmeter was chosen for this project because the lack of straight lengths required.
-Optimised for confined spaces, the V-Cone® flow meter was easily integrated into the existing configuration, eliminating the need for re-piping.
+The V-Cone® differential pressure flow meter was chosen for this project becauseno straight lengths were required.
+Optimized for confined spaces, the V-Cone® flow meter was easily integrated into the existing configuration, eliminating the need for piping modifications.
 Orifice plates and vortex flow meters could have measured steam flow in this situation.
 However, the straight length requirements of orifice plates would have required modifications and additional pipe lengths.

 The wide flow range of the application would have required two vortex flow meters.
 Both solutions would have resulted in significant additional pressure losses and costs that would have been unacceptable to the heating district operator.

-The V-Cone® technology claims a rangeability of 10:1.
-In this application, 4 pressure transmitters differentials were used to accurately measure the desired flow range (20:1) in both directions.
+V-Cone® technology claims a rangeability of 10:1.
+In this application, four differential pressure transmitters were used to accurately measure the desired flow range (20:1) in both directions.

 The Fuji Electric solution also included pressure measurement, temperature measurement, box-mounted energy flow computers cabinets, and accessories: condensate pots and isolation valves.